Programs

 • Contaminants of emerging concern

-RIRWA’s Source Water Protection Program collaborates closely with local and state governments.
+• RIRWA’s Source Water Protection Program collaborates closely with local and state governments.
 Our plans often require close collaboration with RIDEM and RIDOH.
-Sourcewater protection and watershed based plan development is often a pre-requisite for state and federal funding for water quality improvement.
+Source water protection and watershed-based plan development are often a prerequisite for state and federal funding for water quality improvement.
+Learn more

 EPA TECHNICAL ASSISTANCE AND TRAINING SPECIALIST

-• Is available to assist with system specific technical assistance issues not associated with formalized training opportunities.
+• Available to assist with system-specific technical assistance issues not associated with formalized training opportunities.

-• This program is funded by a grant from the U.S. Environmental Protection Agency and trainings run through the program as well the technical assistance is available at no cost you as a member of the association.
+• This program is funded by a grant from the U.S. Environmental Protection Agency, and trainings run through the program; technical assistance is available at no cost to members of our association.
+Learn more

 CIRCUIT RIDER